An Epiphany about Gilgamesh and the Enuma Elish and Genesis and the Joys of Being a Geek

 But my delay has mostly been bound up because I’ve been distracted by Ancient Near Eastern Literature, and have been happily geeking out for over a week straight.

-(And I am not alone: one friend put me onto the children’s book version of the Epic of Gilgamesh, and my husband [kindred geek] said, “Oh, and remember that Star Trek episode when Picard travels to the planet which speaks in metaphor, and he ends up reciting the Epic of Gilgamesh!”
+(And I am not alone: one friend put me onto the children’s book version of the Epic of Gilgamesh, and a friend said, “Oh, and remember that Star Trek episode when Picard travels to the planet which speaks in metaphor, and he ends up reciting the Epic of Gilgamesh!”
 Made my heart flutter.
 My father, from whom I get most of my geekly tendencies, has several copies of both.
 The other day, over at my parents’ home, I realized that I’d forgotten my volumes at my OMG study.
 I whispered to my little boy with a traumatic brain injury, “Sweet boy Karl, can you ask Opa whether he has some spare copies of the Enuma Elish?”
 Which he did, clearly enunciating the title, and giving my father extra cause to pour an extra libation in celebration that geekiness carries more truck in our family than a TBI)

 Warning: this is a long post.
 But if you want to hear about a paradise, an ark and flood and doves, a tree of life, firmaments being stretched out and so forth that come from literature far older than the familiar tales from Genesis, it’s worth your time to slog through the below, and even more to read up on the links at the far bottom.